SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Introduction

 SUREL \cite{yin2022algorithm} is the state-of-the-art (SOTA) framework that applies algorithm and system co-design to implement SGRL.
-It employs reusable node-level sampled walks to represent query-specific subgraphs.
-Specifically, SUREL regards each node in the graph as a seed and runs a group of random walks from the seed offline.
-Given a queried node set, SUREL online joins and encodes the sampled walks for all nodes in the query for prediction.
-The joint walks here essentially act as a proxy of the subgraph for the queried node set.
-To compensate for the loss of structural information in subgraphs represented by walks, one type of structural feature, termed relative position encoding (RPE), is adopted to locate each node in the subgraph.
-RPEs are pre-computed offline and then attached to walks before feeding into neural networks to make predictions.
-In SUREL, sampled walks from one seed can be reused across multiple queries whenever that node is involved.
-SUREL significantly improves the scalability of SGRL by this walk-sharing mechanism and benefits from the regularity of walks, which enables highly parallel walk sampling and online joining through dedicated system design.
-However, SUREL still faces many inherent drawbacks of adopted walk-based representations, i.e., high node duplication rate in sampled walks (over 55\%, see Fig. \ref{fig:subg_sampler} (b)).
-This further raises the following computational issues: (1) \textbf{extra space cost} of hosting walks in memory, (2) \textbf{high workload} of data transfer from CPU to GPU, and (3) \textbf{extra time consumption} of redundant operations in joining walks and NN-based encoding in subsequent routines.
+It decouples the input from specific queries by sampling node-level random walks and uses the joint walks of queried nodes as a proxy of subgraphs.
+Specifically, SUREL treats each node in the graph as a seed and runs multiple random walks from the seed offline.
+Given a queried node set, SUREL online joins and encodes the sampled walks of all queried nodes for prediction.
+The join operation builds the connection between sampled walks of queried nodes so that their joins can function as the query-induced subgraph.
+To compensate for the structure loss by representing subgraphs in walks, a structural feature termed relative position encoding (RPE) is adopted to record the relative distance between each distinct node in sampled walks and the seed.
+The RPE is pre-computed offline and attached to sampled walks before being fed into neural networks (NNs) to make predictions.
+Sampled walks from one seed can be reused for multiple queries whenever that seed node is involved.
+Through this walk-sharing mechanism, SUREL significantly improves the efficiency of SGRL.
+The regularity of walks also enables highly parallel walk sampling and online joining with a dedicated system design.
+However, SUREL still faces several inherent drawbacks of the walk-based representation, namely high node redundancy in sampled walks (over 55\% is duplicated, see Fig. \ref{fig:subg_sampler} (b)).
+This further raises the following issues: (1) \textbf{extra space} for hosting walks and positional encoding in memory, (2) \textbf{extra time} for operations on duplicated nodes in subsequent routines of walk joining and NN-based encoding, and (3) \textbf{high workload} of data transfer between CPU and GPU.